freeCodeCamp/chinese/chinese/articles/learn-to-code-book.md

 I drove my team to the event venue, waved goodbye and said: "I'll come back when I have cold, hard cash from customers."

-My team mates chuckled.
+My teammates chuckled.
 I'm not sure if they thought I was serious.
 They said, "Don't be late for the pitch."

 But I was serious.
 I had a prototype of the app running on my laptop.
 I punched Stanford into my GPS and embarked on my mission.

-Now, I had gone to a really inexpensive state university in Oklahoma.
+Now, I studied at a really inexpensive state university in Oklahoma.
 So I felt really out of my depth when I rolled up to one of the premier universities in the world.

 Stanford costs $50,000 per year to attend.
 And I pulled into their parking lot driving a car worth 1/10th of that.